garlic0x1/mx-proxy/README.md

 Use `define-command` to add interactive functionality.
 The `mx-proxy` namespace exports this macro in Tk and Qt frontends, Lem has its own implementation which behaves the same.

+# Installation notes

+Make sure `mkcert` is in your path and you have run `mkcert -install` and restarted your browser.